 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition was published by Orbit on August 1, 2011 and has 325 pages.
+This urban fantasy is a paperback edition that was published by Orbit on August 1, 2011 and has 325 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Tempest Rising, Tracking the Tempest, Tempest's Legacy, Tempest's Fury, Tempest Reborn, Jinn and Juice
+Other books by this author which I have reviewed include Tempest Rising, Tracking the Tempest, Tempest's Legacy, Tempest's Fury, Tempest Reborn, Jinn and Juice